Rudra17381/cse15l-lab-reports/lab-report-3-week-6.md

 In efforts to increase Security, Github made it so that you need to use a token based login mechanism like SSH keys to log into your github account to be able to commit and push the changes you made to your project instead of just a password

-As a matter of fact, if I try to do it right now, you'll see an error
+As a matter of fact, if I try to do it right now, you'll see an error.

 ### To set up github access from command line you will need to follow the steps in these two tutorials to set up your SSH key in github and your Personal authentication token.
 1. [SSH Tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)